 cut_input(jt_id VARCHAR(25), cut_amt REAL)

-portion of this line means we are naming our function cut_input (a good practice is to avoid naming any user-defined functions with the same name as language specific, provided functions to avoid confusion) that takes two arguments or parameters, jt_id and cut_amt.
+portion of this line means we are naming our function cut_input (a good practice is to avoid naming any user-defined functions with the same name as language-specific, provided functions to avoid confusion) that takes two arguments or parameters, jt_id and cut_amt.
 These arguments basically mean that whatever we will pass into this function is what this function will be performing/carrying out operations or tasks on.
 In place of jt_id we will specify something like ‘Asset-2’.
 In place of cut_amt we will input whatever the amount of the length of the cut to update.
 When creating the function, we must specify the data types of the parameters.
-VARCHAR(25) is a variable-length with limit, character type of length 25 (ie…can hold up to 25 characters) and REAL is a decimal value number type.
+VARCHAR(25) is a variable-length with a limit, character type of length 25 (ie…can hold up to 25 characters) and REAL is a decimal value number type.
 Calling (using) our function would look something like this:

 SELECT cut_input('Pipe-3939', 3.50);

 This is where we specify the return type of our function.
 This function returns the type TEXT.
 Next is:

 We must declare any variables used in the block in this section.
 We have declared the variable my_row of type cut_log%ROWTYPE, which is the name of our table, cut_log.
 This my_row variable is of type %ROWTYPE.
 Quoting the online documentation, “Such a variable can hold a whole row of a SELECT or FOR query result, so long as that query’s column set matches the declared type of the variable.”